Privacy Policy

 14. Cookies and Similar Technologies

-Our website(s) and client portal may use cookies and similar technologies for functionality, security, analytics and preference management.
-Where required, we provide a cookie banner and obtain consent for non-essential cookies.
-For details, please see our Cookie Notice https://lawright.co.uk/cookies and adjust preferences via our cookie management tool or browser settings.
+Our website(s) and client portal may use cookies and similar technologies for functionality, security, analytics, and preference management.
+Where required by law, we provide a cookie banner and obtain consent for non-essential cookies.

 15. Data Provided by Your Organisation

-Where your organisation provides your details to us:
+Where your organisation provides your personal details to us:

-• Your organisation is responsible for ensuring it has a lawful basis to share your data and for providing appropriate privacy information to you.
+- Your organisation is responsible for ensuring it has a lawful basis to share your data with us and for providing appropriate privacy information to you directly.

-• We will respect any opt-outs you notify to us directly, independent of your organisation.
+- We will respect any opt-outs you notify to us directly, independently of any instructions from your organisation.

 16. Children

 Our services are directed at professionals.
-We do not knowingly collect or process data relating to children.
+We do not knowingly collect or process personal data relating to children under the age of 18.
+If we become aware that we have inadvertently collected such data, we will delete it promptly.

 17. Changes to This Policy